lcr/lcr.github.io/_drafts/about.md

-Hello there.
-My name is Leslie Lai and I'm a front-end development engineer living in Guangzhou.

-I like to play roller skating and planting,and I have great swimming.

 ```html
 ---
 layout: page
 title: About
 permalink: /about/
 ---
 <article class="page-about">
   <p>
     Hello there.<br> My name is Leslie Lai and I'm a front-end development engineer living in Guangzhou.